Clan Mackenzie: 16th century and clan conflicts

 During the Anglo-Scottish Wars John Mackenzie, 9th of Kintail led the clan at the Battle of Flodden in 1513.
 John escaped but many of his followers lost their lives.
 John Mackenzie also fought at the Battle of Pinkie Cleugh in 1547 where he was captured by the English.
 However, his clan paid a ransom of cows for his release.

 The growing importance of the Clan Mackenzie was vividly demonstrated in 1544 when the Earl of Huntly, the Lieutenant of the North, commanded chief John Mackenzie to raise his clan against Clan Ranald of Moidart.
 The Mackenzie chief refused and Huntly's supporters, the Clan Grant, Clan Ross and Clan Mackintosh declined to attack the Mackenzies.
 From that time the Mackenzies were recognised as a separate and superior force in the north-west.

 On 13 December 1545 at Dingwall, the Earl of Sutherland entered into a bond of manrent with John Mackenzie of Kintail for mutual defence against all enemies, reserving only their allegiance to the youthful Mary, Queen of Scots.

-At the Battle of Langside in 1568 the Mackenzies fought on the side of Mary, Queen of Scots, against the forces of her half-brother James Stewart, Earl of Moray.
-Their chief, Kenneth Mackenzie, 10th of Kintail died soon afterwards.
+At the Battle of Langside in May 1568 the Mackenzies fought on the side of Mary, Queen of Scots, against the forces of her half-brother James Stewart, Earl of Moray.
+Their chief, Kenneth Mackenzie, 10th of Kintail died the following month and was buried at Beauly.

-In 1570, a feud broke out with the Munros over the Castle Chanonry of Ross.
-Andrew Munro of Milntown defended it for 3 years against the Clan Mackenzie, at the expense of many lives on both sides.
+In 1570, a feud broke out with the Munros over Chanonry Castle.
+Andrew Munro of Milntown defended it for three years against the Clan Mackenzie, at the expense of many lives on both sides.
 The feud was settled when the castle was handed over to the Mackenzies by an "Act of Pacification".

-In 1597, the Battle of Logiebride took place between the Mackenzies and MacLeods of Rassay against the Munros and the Bain family of Tulloch Castle.
+In 1597, the Battle of Logiebride took place between the Mackenzies and MacLeods of Raasay against the Munros and the Bain family of Tulloch Castle.